Associate in Applied Science (A.A.S.)

 - Transition from working as an individual to working as contributing member of a vibrant, functional team.

 Our Culinary Arts faculty brings a variety of real-world experiences in the restaurant industry to the classroom.
-From working as chefs to managing restaurants to teaching public classes at the local New York Kitchen, you'll learn from knowledgeable faculty in your Culinary Arts classes.
+From working as chefs to managing restaurants to teaching public classes at New York Kitchen, our faculty know what it's like to work in food service and hospitality.
+They are eager to share their knowledge with you.